mcespedes99/MultiViews/README.md

 ## ViewBoard connection
 ### Motivation
+3D Slicer is a highly used application for the analysis and processing of medical imaging data.
+Recent efforts have focused on extending its usability from computers to other devices by the addition of features such as touchscreen and Virtual Reality (VR) capabilities.
+This project is intented to centralize the visualization of 3D Slicer in multiple devices in one extension, including VR lenses, touchscreen ViewSonic Boards and HoloLens; which is intented to easy the transitioning between the different modalities for the users.

 ### Usage
 This module works through the vCastSender app.
 It is required to install vCastSender app for this module to work.\